 I found this great review of the WorldFit Iso-Trainer….

 I picked mine up for about $30 but click here for the price on Amazon.

 It shows Bruce performing a bicep curl on an isometric training machine – a bar that’s attached to a base unit by a metal chain.
 He’s standing on the base of the isometric exercise machine so that no matter how hard he tries to curl the bar, it just won’t move: he’s performing an overcoming isometric.
 Even in this old black and white photo, you’ll notice all the muscles of his upper body tensing at the effort.

 In this photo, the isometric exercise machine is being used to perform a front barbell squat exercise.
-You’ll note that the length of the chain can be varied, meaning that a whole manner of exercises can be performed.
+You’ll note that the length of the isometric chain can be varied, meaning that a whole manner of exercises can be performed.
 This really is a fantastic piece of overcoming isometrics equipment.

 There is a more modern isometric machine available which can be seen here (link to Amazon).

 Update: Iso Bow

 After being contacted by John Hughes from Bullworker in the comments section, I was sent an Iso Bow, another isometric device, to try out.

 This a very light and comparatively cheap isometric resistance device (you can see the latest price here on Amazon).

 I’ve enclosed a video on my initial thoughts below and you can see my full review here.

 Hopefully, your now in a position to incorporate an isometric machine into your own training routine.
 If you’re serious and want to make maximum progress, I’ve shown you some of the best isometric training equipment that’s on the market.